TheUnknownCylon/HadoopLang/README.md

 ###Motivation (2)
 In certain computer applications it is not unusual to have datasets containing gigabytes, or terabytes of data.
 In order to find information relatively quickly from these datasets, a MapReduce framework can be used.
 Using such a framework, information is stored at multiple computers in a network.
 Individual computers in such a network do not necessarily have all information available.
 With MapReduce information can be gathered and analyzed from this dataset.
 Note that analyzing datasets on large clusters may be expensive, because a lot of computers are running in parallel for one MapReduce job.

 One popular MapReduce framework is Hadoop.
 With Hadoop, map and reduce tasks can be specified in Java, by writing mapper and reducer classes.
 After this, a job, or an sequence of jobs, can be created and executed in Java.
+The job specifies the which input data should be used, and how it should be map/reduced.

 Unfortunately using Hadoop with Java comes with some difficulties.
 Not all errors can be detected by the Java compiler.
 The kind of errors can be wrong job setup, or wrong map/reduce specifications.
 One can also easily make traditional programming errors, such as getting uninitialized indices from a list.
 As said before, a MapReduce job can be expensive, failing a job several times before getting it right can make it even more expensive.
 HadoopLang tries to overcome these difficulties; using HadoopLang all (or most) boilerplate code is hidden for the developer.
-As a MapReduce job may also be time-expensive, it tries to optimize code where possible, by using fast constructions.
+As a MapReduce job may also be time-expensive, HadoopLang tries to optimize code for speed where possible, by using fast constructions.

 ###MapReduce in a nutshell
 In this section the MapReduce jobs are explained in a nutshell.

 * Input: Each job takes input from an existing dataset.
-The input is parsed and each input entry is given to a mapper.
+The input is parsed and split up into different input entries.
+Each input entry is given to a mapper.
 * Mapper: For each input entry a mapper is started.
 The mapper can analyze and rewrite the data in any way, but independently of all other mappers.
 After it, the mapper outputs a key, value pair.
 * Reducer: For each unique key, all values (from different computers) are aggregated and given to a reducer.
 In other words: for each unique term in the mapper keys output, one reducer is started.
-This reducer can iterate over all all mapper-output-values, and analyze also this data.
+This reducer can iterate over all all mapper-output-values, so one can analyze this data.
 The reducer also writes a key, value pair.

-Once a job is finished, one can start a new mapreduce job, by taking a reducer output as new input.
+Once a job is finished, one can start a new MapReduce job, by taking a reducer output as new input.

 Language compilation
 ---------------------